DVA’s Vietnam Project

 Vu Thi Lien Ha ( Vũ Liên Hà ) is DVA’s Vietnam Project chef and teacher.

 Ha owns a vegetarian restaurant in the capital city of Hanoi, Chay Cồ Hồng – EZ VEGGIE restaurant, teaches large numbers of Vietnamese how to cook compassionate meals and mentors restaurant owners as DVA supports their transition to plant-based restaurants.
-She has succeeded in transitioning five restaurants into going vegan.
+She has succeeded in transitioning five restaurants into going vegan, including a dog meat restaurant that is now fully vegan!

 Vu Thi Lien Ha worked as a television reporter in Vietnam for 17 years before joining DVA.
 Ha actively practices Buddhism, working with a Master (teacher), and regularly participates in Buddhist retreats.